NEWSLETTER SIGNUP

 Juneteenth Wine & Arts Festival, Cherry Street Pier

-Shekhinah B. of The Women’s Coalition for Empowerment has organized an afternoon of tasting wines by Black vintners, taking in art, watching live performances, and shopping for local crafts on June 17 from 1 to 6pm at Cherry Street Pier — the first ever Juneteenth Wine & Arts Festival. $15 for the wine tasting.
+The Women’s Coalition for Empowerment, Inc. and Cyrenity Sips Winery LLC co-host an afternoon of tasting wines by Black vintners, taking in art, watching live performances, and shopping for local crafts on June 15 from 1 to 6pm at Cherry Street Pier — the second-ever Juneteenth Wine & Arts Festival.
+Free to attend. $20-$75 for the wine tasting.
 121 N. Columbus Boulevard

 Juneteenth Concert, Betsy Ross House, Old City

-The Philadelphia Heritage Chorale performs a free Juneteenth Concert of spirituals and gospel in the courtyard of the Betsy Ross House June 18 at 3pm.
+The Philadelphia Heritage Chorale performs a free Juneteenth Concert of spirituals and gospel in the courtyard of the Betsy Ross House June 15 at 3pm.
+Rain date: June 22.
 Free.
 239 Arch Street

-Karen “Magic Fingaz” Smith, lead percussionist and artistic director of the Sistahs Laying Down Hands Collective leads an evening of flowetry, dance, storytelling, and inclusive joy to highlight Juneteenth, the summer solstice, Pride and Black Music Month.
-June 22 at 5:30pm.
-Registration requested.
+Karen “Magic Fingaz” Smith, lead percussionist and artistic director of the Sistahs Laying Down Hands Collective, leads a drum and vocal celebration outside the Parkway Central Branch of the Free Library (in Shakespeare Park) for Juneteenth, June 17 at 5:30pm.
 Free.
 1901 Vine Street